WHAT IS BIOMASS POWER?

 Biomass power is particularly useful because it does not depend on the weather, making it a uniquely flexible, reliable energy source.

 As a result, biomass is Britain's second biggest source of renewable electricity.
-The Committee on Climate Change believes sustainably sourced bioenergy could provide up to 15% of the UK's primary energy by 2050.
+The Climate Change Committee believes sustainably sourced bioenergy could provide up to 15% of the UK's primary energy by 2050, and has said that "sustainable bioenergy is essential for reaching Net Zero."

 ABOUT BIOMASS UK